Government Medical College, Thiruvananthapuram: 1948–1980

 The School of Nursing was dedicated by Sethu Lakshmi Bai in 1954, and was upgraded to a college of nursing in 1963.
 The cancer wing was dedicated in 1958; after two decades, the Regional Cancer Centre was founded.
 The dentistry course and the first post-graduate course began in 1959.

 The library was established during the 1960s.
 The limb center and mental and ophthalmic hospitals were brought into the college.
 During the 1990s the Regional Institute of Ophthalmology was founded.
 The Sree Chitra Thirunal Centre, the College of Pharmaceutical Sciences and the Priya Darshini Institute of Paramedical Sciences were established, and the Silver Jubilee Auditorium was built.

 1981 to present

 A specialty block, housing the college's medical and surgical specialties, became operational on 1 July 2010.
 The block was funded by the prime minister's Swasthya Suraksha Yojna scheme and by the Kerala government.
 The 253-bed, 160000 sqft specialty block houses the outpatient clinics and inpatient wards of six specialties, eight operating theatres, six 29-bed intensive-care units and dialysis and kidney-transplant units.

-It is financed and administrated by the Health and Family welfare Department of the government of Kerala.
+It is financed and administered by the Health and Family welfare Department of the government of Kerala.
 Although the college was initially affiliated with the University of Kerala, since 2010 it has been affiliated with the Kerala University of Health Sciences.